 O: course satisfies Oral Presentation Key Competency requirement

 HSS satisfies History and Social Science Foundation requirement

 HUM satisfies Humanities Foundation requirement

-MNS satisfies Mathematics and Natural Science Foundation requirement (not applicable for new students Fall 2014 or later.)
+MNS satisfies Math and Natural Science Foundation requirement (not applicable for new students Fall 2014 or later.)

 The following is a checklist of programs offered by the College.